 The question is, is it okay to wear sunscreen everyday?
 Sure, it's a good idea to protect your exposed skin from harmful UV rays, but could daily use be detrimental?
 All it takes is a quick Google search to find articles that state that sunscreen is ineffective, all the way to claiming that the ingredients can cause you harm.

-But it is even true?
+But is it even true?
 Does slathering on something that is supposed to help you have the opposite effect?

 Let's take a look.